phpons/cloud-computing/workspace/worklog/Week1 - Answers.md

 > Ask QEMU to emulate a second serial line, via a telnet connection.
 See the makefile and the file "worklog/README-QEMU" for how to do this.

+We have to add another (telnet) serial line in the makefile for this to work.
+This second serial line is "handled" by UART1.

 > Direct kprintf to output via that second serial line, allowing you to use kprintf to log stuff without compromising the "console".